jdmedlock/arcadegame/README.md

 In addition to the basic game play several UI components have been implemented to provide the player with features to improve the overall experience.

-* Start Game - This button allows the player to start a new game at any time - even if the current game is still in progress.
+* Start/Reset Game - This button allows the player to start a new game at any time - even if the current game is still in progress.

 * Save Game - This button allows the cumulative score and gems to be saved to a file.